-■ Executive Committee
+Executive Committee

-ExCo consists of the Chief Executive Officer, Chief Operating Officer, Head of Business Development, Head of Private Markets, Head of Investment and the Strategic Risk & Compliance Director.
+The Executive Committee comprises of the Chief Executive Officer, Chief Operating Officer, Head of Business Development, Head of Private Markets, Head of Investments and the Head of Strategic Risk & Compliance.
 The ExCo is responsible for all significant matters relating to the overall management of the Hermes business.